The Living Daylights: Plot

 During his brief journey with Kara in Vienna, Bond visits the Prater to meet his MI6 ally, Saunders, who discovers a history of financial dealings between Koskov and Whitaker.
-As he leaves their meeting, Saunders is killed by Koskov's henchman Necros, who again leaves the message "Smert' Shpionam".
+As he leaves their meeting, Saunders is killed by Koskov's henchman Necros, who again leaves the message Smert' Shpionam.
 Bond and Kara promptly leave for Tangier.
-There, Bond confronts Pushkin, who denies any knowledge of "Smert' Shpionam" and reveals that Koskov is evading arrest for embezzlement of government funds.
+There, Bond confronts Pushkin, who denies any knowledge of Smert' Shpionam and reveals that Koskov is evading arrest for embezzlement of government funds.
 Bond and Pushkin then join forces, and Bond fakes Pushkin's assassination, causing Whitaker and Koskov to progress with their scheme.
 Meanwhile, Kara contacts Koskov, who tells her that Bond is actually a KGB agent and convinces her to drug him so that he can be captured.

 Koskov, Necros, Kara, and the drugged Bond fly to a Soviet air base in Afghanistan, where Koskov betrays Kara and imprisons her, alongside Bond.
 The pair escape, and in doing so, free a condemned prisoner, Kamran Shah, leader of the local Mujahideen.
-Bond and Kara discover that Koskov is using Soviet funds to buy a massive shipment of opium from the Mujahideen, intending to keep the profits with enough left over to supply the Soviets with their arms and buy Western arms from Whitaker.
+Bond and Kara discover that Koskov is using Soviet diamonds to buy a massive shipment of opium from the Mujahideen, intending to keep the profits with enough left over to supply the Soviets with their arms and buy Western arms from Whitaker.

 With the Mujahideen's help, Bond plants a bomb aboard the cargo plane carrying the opium but is discovered and has no choice but to barricade himself in the plane.
 Meanwhile, the Mujahideen attack the air base on horseback and engage the Soviets in a gun battle.
 During the battle, Kara drives a jeep into the cargo hold of the plane as Bond takes off, and Necros also jumps on board at the last second from a jeep driven by Koskov.
 After a fight, Bond sends Necros falling to his death and deactivates the bomb.
 Bond then notices Shah and his men being pursued by Soviet forces.
 He re-activates the bomb and drops it out of the plane and onto a bridge, blowing it up and helping Shah and his men escape the Soviets.
 The plane subsequently crashes, destroying the drugs, while Bond and Kara escape.

 Bond returns to Tangier to kill Whitaker, infiltrating his estate with the help of Felix Leiter.
 Pushkin arrests Koskov, ordering him to be sent back to Moscow "in the diplomatic bag".